-- Encourage self-reflection
+- Encourages self-reflection

-- Advance social and economic justice
+- Advances social and economic justice

-- Emphasize critical and creative thinking skills
+- Emphasizes critical and creative thinking skills

-Applicants are admitted with the understanding that they must be available for field placements a minimum of eight hours/week during regular working hours (Monday through Friday, 9 a.m.-5 p.m.) and that the availability of a field placement occurring only during evening and/or weekend hours is not guaranteed.
+Applicants are admitted with the understanding that they must be available for field placements a minimum of fifteen hours/week during regular working hours (Monday through Friday, 9 a.m.-5 p.m.) and that the availability of a field placement occurring only during evening and/or weekend hours is not guaranteed.

 Bryn Mawr's Graduate School of Social Work and Social Research Master of Social Service (M.S.S.) degree is equivalent in both licensure and use to the M.S.W. degree.
 The M.S.S. program is fully accredited by the Council on Social Work Education.